restx/restx/docs/ref-factory.md

 {% endhighlight %}

 In the end the only thing that this annotation does is declare the machine in the `META-INF/restx.factory.FactoryMachine` service loader file.

+### Defining a component alternative programmatically (advanced)

+If you hit a wall with the simplistic approach to alternatives restx factory provides, it may be interesting to know how restx implement alternatives.
+The concept behind alternatives in restx is actually more powerful: restx factory supports factory of factory.
+So you can define a factory which builds other factories, then these factories will be available to build other components.
+An because when building other factory you can query the factory to find other components, you can take decisions based on the state of the factory.

+One thing to remember when you do that is that restx will evaluate the conditions at factory load time (ie startup time in production).

+As an example, here is the code generated when you use the `@Alternative` annotation:
+{% highlight java %}
+@Machine
+public class DevRestxSpecRepositoryFactoryMachine extends SingleNameFactoryMachine<FactoryMachine> {
+    public static final Name<RestxSpecRepository> NAME = Name.of(RestxSpecRepository.class, "RestxSpecRepository");
+    public DevRestxSpecRepositoryFactoryMachine() {
+        super(0, new StdMachineEngine<FactoryMachine>(
+                    Name.of(FactoryMachine.class, "DevRestxSpecRepositoryRestxSpecRepositoryAlternative"), BoundlessComponentBox.FACTORY) {
+                private Factory.Query<String> query = Factory.Query.byName(Name.of(String.class, "restx.mode")).optional();
+                @Override
+                protected FactoryMachine doNewComponent(SatisfiedBOM satisfiedBOM) {
+                    if (satisfiedBOM.getOne(query).isPresent()
+                            && satisfiedBOM.getOne(query).get().getComponent().equals("dev")) {
+                        return new SingleNameFactoryMachine<RestxSpecRepository>(-1000,
+                                        new StdMachineEngine<RestxSpecRepository>(NAME, BoundlessComponentBox.FACTORY) {
+                                            @Override
+                                            public BillOfMaterials getBillOfMaterial() {
+                                                return new BillOfMaterials(ImmutableSet.<Factory.Query<?>>of());
+                                            }
+                                            @Override
+                                            protected RestxSpecRepository doNewComponent(SatisfiedBOM satisfiedBOM) {
+                                                return new DevRestxSpecRepository();
+                                            }
+                                        });
+                    } else {
+                        return NoopFactoryMachine.INSTANCE;
+                    }
+                }
+                @Override
+                public BillOfMaterials getBillOfMaterial() {
+                    return BillOfMaterials.of(query);
+                }
+            });
+    }
+}
+{% endhighlight %}

 ## Vocabulary